-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - GitHub: https://github.com/miniMAC/magic

-Magic animations file size is moderate as compared to animate.css and it is known for its signature animations, such as the magic effects, foolish effects, and bomb effects.
+Magic Animation’s file size is moderate compared to Animate.css and it is known for its signature animations, such as the magic effects, foolish effects, and bomb effects.

-If you’re looking for something a little out of the ordinary, I would definitely recommend you to give this animation library a shot in your next project.
+If you’re looking for something a little out of the ordinary, go for it.
 You won’t be disappointed.

 CSShake

-CSShake delivers exactly what it says on the box – a CSS library designed specifically for shaking elements within your webpage.
-As you might expect, there are a quite a number of variations available for shaking your web components.
+CSShake delivers exactly what it says on the box — a CSS library designed specifically for shaking elements within your web page.
+As you might expect, there are a number of variations available for shaking your web components.

 - GitHub: https://github.com/elrumordelaluz/csshake

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.